pawankumar1980/PyBer_Analysis/README.md

 - The fares across the different city types peaked by the end of February.
 From March-April, the fares kept oscillating, reaching Feb end levels in the case of Urban and Rural cities.
 Post-April, the fares in Urban and Rural cities dropped while they increased in Semi-urban cities.

+## Recommendations

+- In Urban cities, the number of drivers is on the higher side.
+This number impacts the average earnings of the drivers.
+Pyber should
+Ideally, increase the number of rides through advertising, competitive pricing, and innovative customer acquisition strategies.
+Risk of business and service getting affected due to driver motivation issues and increase in the churn of the drivers.

+- In the case of rural cities, the number of rides is minimal.
+As a result, the other two indicators look better.
+Pyber should consider increasing the footprint in rural cities to increase the rides.
+To grow the business, it can look at inter-city travel, differentiated pricing, and innovative product offerings.

+- The results of the summary DataFrame could be due to Urban city types being more compact, which collects a lower average fare per ride, while Rural city types are more spread out, which would contain a higher average fare per ride.
+To test this theory, PyBer should work to include mileage distance data as part of the data collection process and analysis.